keikai/doc/dev-ref/Control_Components.md

 <spreadsheet keepCellSelection="false"  .../>
 ```

-If you wish to change the default value to `false`; you can do that by
+If you want to change the default value to `false` globally; you can do that by
 setting the library property *io.keikai.ui.keepCellSelection* to
 `false`.
 [Read more here](http://books.zkoss.org/wiki/ZK_Spreadsheet_Essentials/Working_with_Spreadsheet/Configuration#Keep_Cell_Selection)